 I am going to share with you how you can make your neighbourhood better, one day at a time- just by being a good neighbour.
 Really simple but oh so doable.

 Where I come from, being a good neighbour helps a whole lot and I have fond memories living on Logan Lane and Rosemount in Linstead, St Catherine, Jamaica.
 I can still remember all the faces, even if I don’t remember all the names.
+Some faces I remember with a smile.

 Being a good neighbour sometimes saves you money, gives peace of mind and definitely makes for a more cohesive world.
 I knew almost all the people who lived in the vicinity (except of course if someone new had moved in).
 We were invited to each other’s homes for most events celebrated and in fact, it was quite inevitable that one would at some time or the other need to ask ones neighbour to safe keep something in their fridge or freezer on one or more of these occasions when it seemed one had to ‘cater for the whole community’.
+Being neighbourly means we take care of the planet that we all have to share too!

-To be honest, for the most part I like the ‘feel’ of my present community.
+To be honest, for the most part, I like the ‘feel’ of my present community.
 I’ve done what I can to improve its feel so the same tips I am offering to you now I am going to adopt for myself (some I already do by the way).

 - Take their garbage out – if your neighbour is old, ill, disabled or heavily pregnant, certainly this is something you can do for them.
 I’m sure they’d appreciate it.

 - Collect their bin/garbage receptacle.
 If nothing else, they’ll respect you for doing this ‘dirty’ job for them.
-We recently began to use wheelie bins and for the first few times I noticed that my bin was returned to its place by the time I got home from work.
+We recently began to use wheelie bins and for the first few times, I noticed that my bin was returned to its place by the time I got home from work.
 Since most of the other bins still remained on the pavement, I thought how nice it was of my neighbour to do me that favour.
 One day as I returned home from work, I was surprised to see my daughter who had just got home from school, dragging the bin back to the house!
 Lol.
 She had been doing it all along and I had a warm fuzzy feeling thinking it was my neighbour.

 - Make the effort to make conversation.
 Even when my neighbours look away as we approach each other, I still make the effort to say something, anything.
 Even if it’s a day when rain is pummelling the earth, I’d say something like ‘good morning, what a beautiful day’ you are most likely to get a response even if it’s a grunt.
 It’s a start.
 Before long you will start conversing but the ice has to be broken somehow so be the one to break it.